 6. Corporate Event Trends In Food and Beverages

 Vegan and vegetarian restaurants have seen a boost in their numbers, and so have supermarkets that offer diet-freindly aternatives.
 Event planners should take note of this trend.
 Additionally, creating events that cater to people who want a plant-based diet, Halal, and other food options promotes inclusivity.
 Dieting and healthy eating are on the lips (literally) of those in the nutrition business, including people like dr amy lee who support their clients’ weight management and optimal health – these are things reflected in the food and beverage industry as people look for ways to adjust what they consume to lessen their cravings.
 Events should therefore provide healthy alternatives with low-fat contents.
+If event planners are still not sure about which foods would be best, there is the dr gundry diet list they can refer to for help in this area.

 7. Focus on Inclusion and Diversity